creachadair/miser/README.md

 Commodore PET in around 1979.

 One of the programs that captured my imagination early on was the 1981 "Miser" by Mary Jane Lansing.
-"Miser" was an example of the "text adventure" genre that was born with Will Crowther & Don Woods's "[Colossal Cave Adventure][cca]", and would grow to popularity with the Infocom games of the 1980s.
+"Miser" was an example of the _text adventure_ genre that was born with Will Crowther & Don Woods's "[Colossal Cave Adventure][cca]", and would grow to popularity with the [Infocom][icom] games of the 1980s.
 Although Miser lacks the detail and intricacy of some other games, I was very taken as a child with the idea of a computer program that could simulate a world with places and objects that could respond to your "actions".
 In many ways, Miser was the beginning of my long-standing interest in computer languages and translation.

 In a moment of nostalgia many years later, I wanted to play the game again.
 After some digging found a port by Rene van Hasselaar of the 1983 edition to MS